MARTIMM/gnome-gtk3/docs/content-docs/design/check-list.md

   * **te**: Signals and events.
   * **tp**: Properties.
 * 12: Issue number 12; check use of types and modify.
-* 14: Issue number 14; implement methods on shortest name, deprecate rest, remove from docs.
+* 14: Issue number 14; implement methods on shortest name, remove from docs, deprecate rest later.

 Entry values can be
 * ✗: No info.
 Unavailable e.g. there are no signals or properties for a class.